RedHatInsights/inventory-schemas/README.md

 1. Add the new field
 2. Annotate the field
     - Add an example of the value(s) you expect to receive using the `example` keyword.
+For string fields, provide at least 2 unique examples.
     - Add a description of the field.
 If the field should support `range` or `wildcard` operations when queried against, note that here.
 3. Add filtering flags
     - If the field should NOT be indexed for filtering, add `x-indexed: false`.
 Defaults to `true` otherwise.